 Part D

-Part D costs also include monthly premiums, copays, coinsurance, and deductibles.
 The costs differ among plans.
 A person’s costs also depend on several factors, such as the particular drugs they take and whether they get them from in-network providers.

 Medigap

-This website can help a person find a Medigap policy.
+Monthly premiums are the only expense relating to Medigap plans.
+This online tool can help a person find a Medigap policy.

 The shoulder is a ball-and-socket joint, where the ball is the head of the upper arm bone, and the socket is a concave part of the shoulder blade.

 In shoulder replacement surgery, a doctor removes the damaged parts of the shoulder joint and replaces them with artificial parts.
-There are two types of surgery: replacement of the ball alone, or replacement of the ball and socket.
+There are two types of surgery: replacement of the ball alone or replacement of the ball and socket.

 Replacement or surgical repair of the shoulder joint is often a last resort.
 Doctors may first recommend other measures that Medicare covers, such as physical therapy or medications.